-- 1. The student will demonstrate an understanding of the provisions of § 16-2.5-110 (1), C.R.S., which designates authority and training for duties, as well as its limits, while functioning as a Colorado reserve peace officer. - 2.
-The student will demonstrate an understanding of the statutory provisions of "direct supervision" and "express direction" as pertaining to § 16-2.5-110(6)(a)(b), C.R.S. - 3.
-The student will demonstrate an understanding of the provisions of the "Colorado Governmental Immunity Act", Article 10 of Title 24, C.R.S., dealing with being authorized as a volunteer.
+- 1. The student will demonstrate an understanding of the provisions of §-16-2.5-110 (1) C.R.S., which designates authority and training for duties, as well as its limits, while functioning as a Colorado reserve peace officer. - 2.
+The student will demonstrate an understanding of the statutory provisions of "direct supervision" and "express direction" as pertaining to 16-2.5-110(6)(a)(b) C.R.S. - 3.
+The student will demonstrate an understanding of the provisions of the "Colorado Governmental Immunity Act", 24-10 C.R.S., dealing with being authorized as a volunteer.

-Colorado Revised Statutes, 16-2.5-110 et seq.
+Colorado Revised Statutes, 16-2.5-110 et seg.